 Time and space are fundamental cognitive concepts that have been the focus of study in many scientific disciplines, including Artificial Intelligence and, in particular, Knowledge Representation.
-Knowledge Representation has been quite successful in dealing with the concepts of time and space, and has developed formalisms that range from temporal and spatial databases [Story and Worboys, 1995], to quantitative models developed in computational geometry [Preparata and Shamos, 1985] and qualitative constraint languages and logical theories developed in qualitative reasoning [Wolter and Zakharyaschev, 2003].
+Knowledge Representation has been quite successful in dealing with the concepts of time and space, and has developed formalisms that range from temporal and spatial databases [17], to quantitative models developed in computational geometry [13] and qualitative constraint languages and logical theories developed in qualitative reasoning [20].

-Towards constraint-based qualitative spatiotemporal reasoning, most of the work has relied on formalisms based on the propositional temporal logic (PTL), also known as linear temporal logic, and the qualitative spatial constraint language RCC-8 [Wolter and Zakharyaschev, 2003; 2000].
-PTL [Huth and Ryan, 2004] is the well known temporal logic comprising operators \mathcal{U} (until), \bigcirc (next point in time), \square (always), and \diamond (eventually) over various flows in time, such as $\langle \mathbb{N}, < \rangle$.
-RCC-8 is a fragment of the Region Connection Calculus (RCC) [Randell et al., 1992] and is used to describe regions that are non-empty regular subsets of some topological space by stating their topological relations to each other.
-The topological relations comprise relations DC (disconnected), EC (externally connected), EQ (equal), PO (partially overlapping), TPP (tangential proper part), TPPi (tangential proper part inverse), NTPP (non-tangential proper part), NTPPi (non-tangential proper part inverse).
-These 8 relations are depicted in [Randell et al., 1992, Fig. 4].
-One of the most important of such formalisms is the ST_1^- logic [Gabelaia et al., 2003].
-For example, one can have the following statement using that formalism: $\diamond TPP(X, Y)$, which translates to "eventually region X will be a tangential proper part of region Y".
+Towards constraint-based qualitative spatiotemporal reasoning, most of the work has relied on formalisms based on the propositional (linear) temporal logic (PTL), and the qualitative spatial constraint language RCC-8 [20, 19].
+PTL [9] is the well known temporal logic comprising operators $\mathcal{U}$ (until), $\bigcirc$ (next point in time), $\Box$ (always), and $\diamond$ (eventually) over various flows in time, such as $\langle \mathbb{N}, \langle \rangle$ .
+RCC-8 is a fragment of the Region Connection Calculus (RCC) [14] and is used to describe regions that are non-empty regular subsets of some topological space by stating their topological relations to each other.
+The topological relations comprise relations DC (disconnected), EC (externally connected), EQ (equal), PO (partially overlapping), TPP (tangential proper part), TPPi (tangential proper part inverse).
+These 8 relations are depicted in [14, Fig. 4].
+One of the most important of such formalisms is the $\mathcal{ST}1^-$ logic [5].
+For example, one can have the following statement using that formalism: $\diamond TPP(X, Y)$ , which translates to "eventually region X will be a tangential proper part of region Y".

-In this paper, we consider a generalization of the $ST_1^$ logic, denoted by \mathcal{L}1 , which results by combining PTL [Huth and Ryan, 2004] with any qualitative spatial constraint language, such as RCC-8 [Randell et al., 1992], Cardinal Direction Algebra (CDA) [Frank, 1991; Ligozat, 1998], and Block Algebra (BA) [Balbiani et al., 2002], and present a first semantic tableau method that given a \mathcal{L}1 formula φ systematically searches for a model for φ .
-This method builds on the tableau method for PTL of Wolper [Wolper, 1985], and makes use of the constraint properties of compactness and patchwork to ensure soundness and completeness.
-The implication of these properties in qualitative spatiotemporal reasoning was recently introduced in [Sioutis et al., 2015].
-It is important to note, that Wolper's method serves as the basis to illustrate our line of reasoning, and that the techniques presented here can be carried to other more efficient tableau methods for PTL as well, such as the systematic semantic tableaux for PTL presented in [Gaintzarain et al., 2008].
+In this paper, we consider a generalization of the $ST_1^-$ logic, denoted by $\mathcal{L}1$ , which is the product of the combination of PTL [9] with any qualitative spatial constraint language, such as RCC-8 [14], Cardinal Direction Algebra (CDA) [4, 10], and Block Algebra (BA) [7], and make the following contributions: (i) we show that satisfiability checking of a $\mathcal{L}1$ formula is PSPACE-complete if the qualitative spatial constraint language considered has the constraint properties of compactness and patchwork [11] for atomic networks, thus, strengthening previous related results that required atomic networks to be globally consistent [2, 3], and (ii) we present a first semantic tableau method that given a $\mathcal{L}1$ formula $\phi$ systematically searches for a model for $\phi$ .
+This method builds on the tableau method for PTL of Wolper [18], and makes use of our strengthened results to ensure soundness and completeness.
+It is important to note, that Wolper's method serves as the basis to illustrate our line of reasoning, and that the techniques presented can be carried to other more efficient tableau methods for PTL as well.